-Indeed, as renowned and vaunted as it is, Growth Hacking per se is not a simple magic formula: growth in your business is not something that happens overnight (especially if it is exponential).
+Indeed, as renowned and extolled as it is, Growth Hacking per se is not a simple magic formula: growth in your business is not something that happens overnight (especially if it is exponential).

 But then why does it work?
 Because with it your decisions are made conscious by thedata analysis, while continuing to apply creativity and curiosity to every step of the marketing and product development process.

 You read that right: it is important to remember that Growth Hacking is not a substitute for the web marketing, but is complementary to it.

 That said, there are some simple actions you can implement to leverage it for the benefit of your business, as well as the tools that help you in identifying goals to focus on to further your growth.